 Consumer surveys are an ideal tool for obtaining honest feedback.
 Unlike your friends and family, consumers have no qualms about hurting your feelings by picking at your web design or your marketing material.

 QuestionPro has a list of 45+ questions to ask e-commerce visitors, which can help you get the most out of your feedback.

-13. Network on Social Media Groups or Forums
+18. Network on Social Media Groups or Forums

-When you post, ensure you aren’t breaking any rules when you promote your brand or products.
-Get to know the limits and restrictions of the forum, and stick to them.
-Using your forum avatar, signature, and profile page to promote your brand are usually well within the rules.
+When you post, ensure you aren’t breaking any rules by promoting your brand or products.
+Get to know the forums’ restrictions and stick to them.
+Using your forum avatar, signature, and profile page to promote your brand is usually well within the rules.

-14. Build the Right Relationships
+19. Build the Right Relationships

-15. Offer a Contest or Giveaway
+20. Offer a Contest or Giveaway

 Tease Tea ran a simple contest on their Facebook page.